Decolonizing tertiary dance education: Time to act

 Sylvia Antonia Nannyonga-Tamusuza, PhD, an ethnomusicologist, is Associate Professor of Music and Head of Performing Arts and Film Department, Makerere University.
 Nannyonga-Tamusuza is the founder and Curator of the Makerere University Klaus Wachsmann Audio-visual Archive.
 She has published on dance as music and music as dance, gender in music and dance, the interface between ethnomusicology and music education, identities in diasporic music, music repatriation and archiving.
 She is currently working on decolonizing music education in Uganda.

-Photo: Andy Day, for DansiT - Centre for Choreography in Trondheim and Mid-Norway (http://www.dansit.no/), from the chorographic development project "Where have you been?" by The Urban Playground Team (UK) during Multiplié dance festival 2018.
-The artistic profile of Multiplié dance festival is on stretching and challenging ideas about dance, choreography and dancers.
+Photo: Andy Day, for DansiT Choreographic Centre (http://www.dansit.no/), from the project "Where have you been?" by The Urban Playground Team (UK) during Multiplié dance festival 2018.
+The artistic profile of Multiplié dance festival is to stretch and challenge ideas about dance, choreography and dancers.